Form5/grunt-seed/README.md

 * [Jade](http://jade-lang.com/) for templates
 * [ScSS](http://sass-lang.com/) for stylesheets
 * Uses [Require.js](http://requirejs.org/) for asynchronous module loading
-* Install bower dependencies with `grunt bower` and packages will be automatically placed in the correct directories
+* Install bower dependencies with `grunt bower` and packages will be automatically placed in the correct directories (will also run on build)
 * JSHint with grunt.
 See options in `.jshintrc`
-* Minifies jpg, png, gif and svg
+* Minifies jpg, png, gif, svg, css, html and uglifies javascript
+* Optional deployment via shell command in package.json (`grunt deploy)
-* Desktop notifications on Grunt errors:
+* Desktop notifications on Grunt errors ([support varies](https://github.com/dylang/grunt-notify#notification-systems)):

 ![ScreenShot](http://clients.form5.is/assets/grunt-seed-notifications.jpg)